northsack/F24_Team2_FormulaSAE/Reports/Conceptual Design.md

 i.
 Motor

-The motor is a critical component of the electric powertrain, responsible for converting electrical energy into mechanical power to drive the vehicle.
-A breakdown of its requirements and operation is as follows:

-a.
-Power Output

-The electric motor shall provide a power output comparable to Tennessee Tech Motorsports' internal combustion engine (ICE) vehicle, which produces 52 horsepower and 55 ft-lbs of torque.
-The electric powertrain must meet or exceed these performance levels to ensure competitive performance in Formula SAE events.

-b.
-Endurance

-The motor and powertrain must be capable of operating for at least one hour without needing to recharge.
-This is essential for completing the Formula SAE endurance event, a key part of the competition.

-c.
-Top Speed

-The motor shall be able to propel the vehicle to a top speed of 60 miles per hour, ensuring the vehicle can meet the speed demands of the competition.

-d.
-Safety and Shutdown System

-The motor must be integrated into the vehicle’s shutdown system, which ensures the safety of the driver, team, and vehicle.
-This system links various safety components in series, and a fault in any component will result in a complete power shutdown, preventing unsafe conditions.
-The shutdown system is essential for complying with Formula SAE safety regulations.

-e.
-Tractive System Active Light

-The motor and tractive system must include a Tractive System Active Light, which illuminates when the system is powered on, alerting team members and safety officials to the operational status of the vehicle.

 ii.
 Motor Controller

  The motor controller serves as a fundamental element within the electric powertrain, tasked with overseeing the power distribution between the energy storage unit and the motor, thereby facilitating effective and accurate management of the vehicle's operational capabilities.
 A detailed examination of its roles and specifications is presented below: